devilgate/TheFloowTest/ReadMe.md

 ### Zipped Files

-Since the Wikipedia dump comes zipped (actual BZ2 compressed), I investigate the possibility of running the process directly from compressed archives.
-There is code in place that attempts to do this.
+Since the Wikipedia dump comes zipped (actually BZ2 compressed), I investigated the possibility of running the process directly from compressed archives.
 In theory it ought to be possible.
 However, when I ran it against the compressed file, it seemed to be picking up arbitrary groups of bytes as words, so there's something not quite right.
 I've left the code in place, though.

 ## Notes on the Desirable Goals